EMS 250 - 12-Lead EKG Interpretation in the Emergency Setting

 16. Identify four changes characteristic of Pulmonary Disease.

-18. Describe how Laddergrams assis the rhythm interpretation.
+18. Describe how Laddergrams assist the rhythm interpretation.

 19. Differentiate between ventricular tachycardias and supraventricular tachycardias.